ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 84 Common Sootywing Pholisora catullus (Fabricius, 1793)

 Jet-black with sparkling white dots, the handsome Common Sootywing may have been quite familiar to the earliest human agriculturalists in North America.
-This is because its host plants, amaranths and chenopodiums, naturally thrive in disturbed areas around human settlements.
+Its host plants, amaranths and chenopodiums, naturally thrive in disturbed areas around human settlements.
 Chenopodium, in fact, was domesticated by Native Americans as a food crop.

 This species was one of the first New World butterflies to be described and named; it was figured by John Abbot in Georgia in the late 1700s.
-Despite its name, Common Sootywing was not common in Massachusetts at the end of the 19th century: Scudder reports it from only two areas: Boston and Middleboro where it was scarce, and the lower Connecticut River valley, where it was more easily found.
-He mentions specimens from Springfield, Northampton, Mt.
-Tom and South Hadley, and Amherst (1899: 1523).
+Scudder reports Common Sootywing as "not uncommon" in Massachusetts and Connecticut at the end of the 19th century, and it was actually very common in the lower Connecticut River valley.
+Many collectors had found it in Springfield, Northampton, Mt.
+Tom, and South Hadley (1899: 1523).

 Photo: Northampton community gardens, F. Model, August 21, 2006

 In 1874 Mr. H. W. Parker wrote an article in Psyche, the journal of the nascent Cambridge Entomological Society, entitled “Novelties in Amherst, Mass.”
 Among the “novelties” was Pholisora catullus; Parker collected a male in June, and also found the species “not rare” on and after July 30.
-F. H. Sprague collected it in Springfield on August 9, 1883.
-Scudder had collected it in Boston, Hambly in Middleboro.
-But neither Scudder nor Maynard (1886) nor Parker (1874) considered Common Sootywing to be at all common in Massachusetts.
+Two of his 7/31/1874 specimens are still in the Boston University collection today.
+In 1883 F. H. Sprague found many Common Sootywings in West Springfield (seven 8/9/1883 specimens at MCZ, one at BU); he also found it that year on Mt.
+Tom and in Hadley (MCZ specimens).
+Evidently Sprague had not found it around Boston, his usual collecting area (Sprague 1879; he finally found it in Quincy in 1940, specimens in MCZ)).
+But Scudder had collected it in Boston, and Hambly in Middleboro, so it did occur in eastern Massachusetts, but was less common than in the Connecticut River valley (Maynard (1886).

 Common Sootywing must have been lightly present along river banks and around Indian settlements prior to the arrival of Europeans, and very likely increased around colonial and post-colonial habitations and urbanizing areas 1600-1850 (Table 1).
-It also seems likely to have increased or held steady through the industrializing years of 1850-1950, but does not seem to have been widely collected or observed.
+It seems likely to have increased or held steady through the industrializing years of 1850-1950, but does not seem to have been widely collected or reported.
 By 1934 Farquhar can add only the town of Salem to Scudder’s list of Massachusetts locations.
+In 1942 Nabokov, and in 1950 D. T. McCabe, collected it in Wellesley, and in 1957 C. G. Oliver collected it in Concord (specimens at Yale and MCZ).
+In the 1970's, W. D. Winter collected it in Medfield, Westwood and Millis (MCZ).

-Today Common Sootywing is more common south of Massachusetts, for example in Connecticut (“common” CBA Checklist; O’Donnell et al.), New York (“very common around New York City, less so upstate” Shapiro 1974), and New Jersey (“fairly common, occassionally abundant” Gochfeld and Burger 1997).
-Massachusetts is in Common Sootywing’s secondary range, not its primary (Opler and Krizek 1984).
-This species is rare in both Maine and Vermont (see below), and therefore Massachusetts is effectively the northern limit of its range in eastern North America.
+Today Common Sootywing is more common south of Massachusetts, for example in Connecticut (“common” CBA Checklist; O’Donnell et al.), New York (“very common around New York City, less so upstate” Shapiro 1974), and New Jersey (“fairly common, occasionally abundant” Gochfeld and Burger 1997).
+Massachusetts is in Common Sootywing’s secondary range, rather than its primary (Opler and Krizek 1984), but the species is probably increasing here.
+It is rare in both Maine and Vermont (see below), and therefore Massachusetts is effectively the northern limit of its range in eastern North America.

 Host Plants and Habitat